Green Feed Supplementation - Bloat Management

 Katz MP, Nagaraja TG, Fina LR

-Typical Bloat Aid Lick Macro Nutrients:
+Typical Bloat Assist Lick Macro Nutrients:

 Macro Nutrients g/kg